Find out why you need to begin exercising now if you’re over 50.

 Significant was the fact that, even in the exercising adults who DID encounter an injury or disability, their recovery time was much shorter than for those who did not exercise.

-Don’t you think this is a very good reason to start now, and keep on walking and lifting a few weights?
+Isn’t this is a very good reason to start now, and keep on walking and lifting a few weights?

 Exercise helps decrease depression and anxiety.
 It is fairly well-known that exercise creates the so-called “runner’s high,” due to increased endorphins.
 These substances are known to reduce the perception of pain, and also increase feelings of happiness.